Ironbound Resilience Hub Project at Ann Street School

 Project Duration: 2025 - Ongoing

-Project Summary: The new Ironbound Resilience Hub at Ann Street School in Newark, NJ will make the area more resilient to flooding, enhance stormwater drainage, and minimize instances of combined sewer overflows (CSOs) after large rain events.
+Project Summary: The proposed Ironbound Resilience Hub at Ann Street School will make the area more resilient to flooding, enhance stormwater drainage, and reduce instances of combined sewer overflows (CSOs).
+The Ann Street School Facility will serve as an emergency hub during extreme heat and power outages.

 This project will help address these stormwater management concerns by establishing the Ironbound Resilience Hub at Ann Street School.
 A “resilience hub” is a community space that provides direct hazard mitigation benefits and resources before, during, and after climate disruptions, such as flooding and heat waves.

-Energy improvements: Evaluating heating, ventilation, and air conditioning (HVAC) upgrades for Ann Street School, contributing to its ability to serve as a cooling center.
+2. Energy improvements: Evaluating heating, ventilation, and air conditioning (HVAC) upgrades for Ann Street School, contributing to its ability to serve as a cooling center during extreme heat conditions.

-Power resilience (next phase): Complementing a planned solar array in the school’s parking lot, the project proposes installing battery storage and electrical improvements at the school to allow for islanding, enabling the solar array to serve as back-up power during an outage.
+3. Power resilience (next phase): In addition to a planned solar array in the school parking lot, the project includes battery storage and electrical upgrades that would allow the school to use solar power as backup electricity during a power outage.

 *The City of Newark Department of Water & Sewer Utilities is the primary entity leading the project.
-Other key partners include the Newark Office of Sustainability, the Newark Office of Emergency Management (OEM), and Newark Public Schools.
+Other key partners include Michael Baker International, the Newark Office of Sustainability, the Newark Office of Emergency Management (OEM), and Newark Public Schools.

 Next